microsoft/teams-videoapp-sample/README.md

 ## Develop video app in local and debug it in test-app

-1. Clone this repo open terminal
+1. Clone this repo  and open terminal.
-2. `cd` to the directory of README.md
+2. `cd` to the directory of README.md.
-3. run `yarn install`
+3. run `yarn install`.
-4. run `yarn start-app`, this will host the app in locl environment or you can host the `app` folder on other place can access.
+4. run `yarn start-app`, this will host the app in local environment or you can host the `app` folder on other place can access.
-5. copy `https://localhost:8000/index.html` or url if you host on the palce to test-app 'Video app url' input box and then click 'Load' button.
+5. copy `https://localhost:8000/index.html` or URL if you host on the place to test-app 'Video app url' input box and then click 'Load' button.
 6. change `videoFrameHandler` function in `app/index.js`
 7. This sample processes the video frame in main thread for simplicity, you can move the frame processing to worker thread if needed.